dsouzaalfred/dsouzaalfred.github.io/_posts/2020-09-03-react-props.md

 - `props` is keyword is react and cannot be used as a variable name.
 - `props` are immutable i.e. they are read-only

-Now that we know a bit more about props lets start using them.
+Now that we know a bit more about props lets start using it.
 When we define a component props are like function arguments in JavaScript.
 ```javascript
 import React from 'react';